Chiefs CEO: Dad would be ‘over the moon’ on KC hosting World Cup - NewsBreak

 Kansas City will welcome fans from around the world and the region to watch the biggest stars in the world play at the highest level.

 “I know he would be so excited to host games at Arrowhead, primarily for the fans,” Hunt said.
-“The fans in the Midwest are gonna the chance to, with a short drive, come watch world-class soccer and really one of the greatest spectacles in the world.”Copyright 2022 Nexstar Media Inc. All rights reserved.
+“The fans in the Midwest are gonna have the chance to, with a short drive, come watch world class soccer and really one of the greatest spectacles in the world.”Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.